 But, my search result still do not shown records from a custom object.
 Why?
 This is usually happened because administrator do not create tab for that object.
 That is why Salesforce search function will not search custom objects if the objects don't have tab.
 For more info related to this, read this blog Global Search Result on Custom Object.

 If your company have Chatter enabled, Global search also returns Chatter feed result.
 From above screenshot, click "Search Feeds" link.
 This results include all relevant public posts, including posts from people you are not following and from public groups you are not a member of.
-In other words, Global search return more feed information than when you search and individual feed (Chatter home feed, record feed, group feed).
+In other words, Global search return more feed information compare to if you search individual feed (Chatter home feed, record feed, group feed).

 To search only from a particular feed, use the "Search in Feed" magnifying glass, if you type more than 1 word, it will search words appear together, as well as they appear separately.